barbaraschiavinato/front-end-speeches/docs/Q1-2025/real-time-data/performance.md

   - **Memoization**: Use `React.memo()` or `useMemo()` to prevent unnecessary re-renders of components that don’t depend on the WebSocket data.
   - **Throttling State Updates**: Avoid updating the state too frequently by batching updates or using throttling techniques.

-## **Efficient Data Handling**

-- **Data Transformation**: If the WebSocket server is sending large objects, avoid unnecessary transformations on the client-side.
-Perform data transformations only when needed.
-- **Data Compression**: Consider using compression (like `gzip` or `Brotli`) for the messages sent over WebSocket, especially if the data size is large.

-## **Use WebSocket Subprotocols**

-- WebSocket supports subprotocols that allow you to define custom protocols for your communication.
-This can be used to optimize data formats and ensure that only necessary data is transmitted.

 ## **Avoid Memory Leaks**